dotnet/csharplang/proposals/record-structs.md

 public override string ToString();
 ```

 If the record's printable members do not include a readable property with a non-`readonly` `get` accessor, then the synthesized `PrintMembers` and `ToString` methods are `readonly`.
+There is no requirement for the record's fields to be `readonly` for the `PrintMembers` and `ToString` methods to be `readonly`.

 The method can be declared explicitly.
 It is an error if the explicit declaration does not match the expected signature or accessibility.